-The GETSEA consortium is currently composed of the eight National Resource Centers on Southeast Asia residing at eight universities in the United States.
+The GETSEA consortium is currently composed of the eight current and recent National Resource Centers on Southeast Asia residing at eight universities in the United States.
 Click the links below to visit these institutions centers for Southeast Asian studies.
 The members of the consortium are:

 - Cornell University (Host institution)